uic-23BusA/uic-23BusA.github.io/README.md

 # UIC BusA Playground

-This is a playground for ALL UIC students (especially majoring BusA).
+This is a _playground_ for __ALL UIC students__ (especially majoring BusA).

-You can share your own idea, learning notes, and project code to help others.
+You can share your own idea💡, learning notes📝, and project code📁 to help others.

-Your passion is important for our motivation.
+Your passion is important for our motivation! 🔥🔥🔥